Bhagavad Geeta: Chapter 2, Verses 56–63

 yaḥ sarvatrānabhisnehastattatprāpya śubhāśubham,

-A man of perfect wisdom remains unattached in conducive and unconducive conditions without rejoicing or hating them and is equanimous at all times and places.
-A man of perfection is living in a different plane of consciousness altogether, he is in the state of oneness and is not tossed around by the changing circumstances of the world.
+A man of perfect wisdom remains unattached in conducive and unconducive conditions without rejoicing or hating them.
+He is equanimous at all times and places.
+A man of perfection is living in a different plane of consciousness altogether.
+He is in the state of oneness and is not tossed around by the changing circumstances of the world.

 Chapter 2, Verse 58